icinganalysis/icinganalysis.github.io/content/NACA-TR-1215-Thermodynamics.md

 [^1]:
 Brun, Rinaldo J., Lewis, William, Perkins, Porter J., and Serafini, John S.: Impingement of Cloud Droplets and Procedure for Measuring Liquid-Water Content and Droplet Sizes in Supercooled Clouds by Rotating Multicylinder Method.
 NACA-TR-1215, 1955.
 (Supersedes NACA TN’s 2903, 2904, and NACA-RM-E53D23)
-[^2]:
-Brun, Rinaldo J., Serafini, John S., and Gallagher, Helen M.: Impingement of Cloud Droplets on Aerodynamic Bodies as Affected by Compressibility of Air Flow Around the Body.
-NACA-TN-2903, 1953.
-[^3]:
-Brun, Rinaldo J., and Mergler, Harry W.: Impingement of Water Droplets on a Cylinder in an Incompressible Flow Field and Evaluation of Rotating Multicylinder Method for Measurement of Droplet-Size Distribution, Volume-Median Droplet Size, and Liquid-Water Content in Clouds.
-NACA-TN-2904, 1953.
-[^4]:
-Lewis, William, Perkins, Porter J., and Brun, Rinaldo J.: Procedure for Measuring Liquid-Water Content and Droplet Sizes in Super-cooled Clouds by Rotating Multicylinder Method.
-NACA-RM-E53D23, 1953.
 [^5]:
 Ludlam, F. H.: The Heat Economy of a Rimed Cylinder.
 Quart.
 Jour.
 Roy.
 Meteorological Soc., vol. 77, no.334., Oct.
 1951.
 [^6]: